TimIsabella/FDM_3D_Printer_FlowManager/README.md

 ## Future Work?
 Production for this project stopped in early 2020.
-Although the diameter measurement function performed far better than I ever anticipated, I ran into the issue
+Although the diameter measurement function performed far better than I ever anticipated, I ran into difficulty with proprietary communication methods for different printer manufacturers, therfore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform.

 ## Parts needed
 - Printed model (see repo)